-“It all begins and ends with Pilates: but it’s about more than what you do in the Studio.”
+“It all begins and ends with movement: but it’s about more than what you do in the Studio.”

 Instructor Care and You

-It is best practice for Pilates Instructors to develop a personal self-care plan to enhance health, manage stress and sustain positive mental and physical health in the long term.
+Let’s call it what it is: a commitment to lifestyle choices that enhance health, manage stress and sustain positive mental and physical health in the long term.

-Physical Culturalists were the ultimate teachers of self-care, and we see many of their ideas threaded through the Pilates Method.
-You only have to read Return to Life Through Contrology to see the common themes!
+Physical Culturalists were the ultimate advocates of self-care, and we see many of these ideas woven through the Pilates Method, see: Return to Life Through Contrology.

 1. Proper diet and sleep must accompany exercise.

-- Have healthy, wholesome foods handy at home and work.
+- Have healthy, wholesome foods handy at home, work and in the car.

-- See an accredited Dietician for dietary advice if needed.
+- See an accredited Dietician for advice if needed.

-With tightly scheduled and long, physical days Instructing, restorative sleep is of the utmost importance for body and mind.
+With tightly scheduled and often long, physical days, restorative sleep is important.
+Audit your sleep habits: